osmanabdelsalam/Filezone/README.md

 Instead of giving default filezone class to the element you can use options for more control of the filezone box. just pass a JSON Object of options to the Filezone constructor.

 **Available Filezone options are:**
-1. **class** instead of giving the class name **filezone**  to element you can use any class name, and identify the class name you use to Filezone in option class.
+1. **class** instead of giving the class name **filezone**  to element you can use any class name, and identify the class name you used to Filezone in option class.
 **Example:**

 	```html